Role-playing game theory

-A role-playing game theory is the ludology of role-playing games (RPGs); a study of the topic as a social or artistic phenomenon.
-RPG theories seek to understand what role-playing games are, how they function, and how the gaming process can be refined in order to improve the experience and produce more useful game products.
+Role-playing game theory is the study of role-playing games (RPGs) as a social or artistic phenomenon, also known as ludology.
+RPG theories seek to understand what role-playing games are, how they function, and how the gaming process can be refined in order to improve the play experience and produce better game products.

-About
+Notable theories about tabletop role-playing games include the Threefold model and GNS theory, which developed in conversation with the indie role-playing game forum The Forge in the early 2000s.
+Notable theories about live action role-playing games include the Meilahti School, the Turku School, and Emancipatory Bleed, which developed in conversation with the Knutepunkt convention in Scandinavia.

+Role-playing games

-Role playing games are games in which players assume the role of characters in a fictional setting.
+Role-playing games are games in which players assume the role of characters in a fictional setting.
 Role playing games come in various types and categories: